-There are no programs, services, duties, or responsibilities imposed on any city, county, town, village, or school district.
+There is no program, service, duty, or responsibility imposed on any city, county, town, village, or school district.

 A. Describe any actions that governmental units must take to be in compliance with the rules.
 This section should include items such as record keeping and reporting requirements or changing operational practices.